KgotsoPhela/KgotsoPhela/README.md

 ## 🔭 Current Projects

-- 🔭 I’m currently working on **Building predictive Model For Discharges (Unclean water discharge into the environment from the Sewerage Treatment Works) and Pollutions Given Environmental Conditions using Pyspark.**
+I’m currently working on **Building predictive Model For Discharges (Unclean water discharge into the environment from the Sewerage Treatment Works) and Pollutions Given Environmental Conditions using Pyspark.**

-- 🌱 I’m currently learning **Pyspark**
+## 🌱 I’m currently learning Pyspark

 - 📫 How to reach me **Kgotso5454@gmail.com**